timofeysie/ruff-hashbrown/www/src/content/blog/2025-06-05-angular-air.md

 ---
-title: hashbrown on Angular Air
+title: Hashbrown on Angular Air
 slug: 2025-06-05-angular-air
-description: Watch Ben, Brian, and Mike present hashbrown on an episode of Angular Air
+description: Watch Ben, Brian, and Mike present Hashbrown on an episode of Angular Air
 tags:
   - talks
 team: